ucsf-wynton/wynton-website-hpc/README.md

 # The Wynton HPC Website

 This repository contains the  Wynton HPC website <https://wynton.ucsf.edu/hpc/>.
 Updates to the 'master' branch will be published and go live within minutes.
-There is also a near-live GitHub Pages mirror at <https://ucsf-wynton.github.io/wynton-website-hpc/>.

 ## Dynamically generated data